szpy1950/Hyper-Drive/README.md

 - **Time limits**
   *Problem:* We might not have time for every idea
-  *Solution:* Focus only on shooting, dodging, and scoring.
+  *Solution:* Focus only on score, speed, and enemy spawning.
 Add extras later if time allows

 - **Technical bugs**
   *Problem:* Some features may be too complex
   *Solution:* Simplify or skip features that cause issues

 - **Teamwork issues**
-  *Problem:* Disagreements on features
+  *Problem:* Disagreements on the amount of features
   *Solution:* Agree on a clear plan before coding anything new
-# Hyper-Drive